Elenkosz/rivus/doc/overview.rst

 * Easier code re-usability.
 * "Structural documentation"

-It can be considered as a negative side-effect that import path have grown longer.
+It can be considered as a negative side-effect that import paths have grown longer.

 For in-depth description see the reference of each sub-package. |br|
 Here you can find a short description of each, to lead you in the good direction,